mldv/oricura/README.md

-# oriCuRa
+# pyorienteering-custom-rankings
 Tools for generating customized rankings from orienteering race results.
+In Python.

+**In development**